ApartmentAT/aat-api-docs/docs/authentication.md

-# Authentication
+## Description

-In order to connect to the API the Client have to request a client id, which is generated and sent manually.
+In order to connect to the API the Client have to request a client ID, which is generated and sent manually.
 Our API uses OAuth2 with authorization codes.
 The client application will redirect a user to our server where they will either approve or deny the request to issue an access token to the Client.